laueternal/BitcoinFinal/README.md

 ![](smooth.jpg)

-### **Training**
+### **Training and Results**
-Using these as a baseline for trading on a timescale of multiple days to weeks we can begin training a model to detect similar moments in the future.
-With limited training the signals produced by the model produced the following results in comparison to the buy and hold and "perfect" knowledge trading strategies:
+Using these as a baseline for trading  we can begin training a model to detect similar moments in the future.
+Ideal signals from 2017-2018 were used to train the model which was then tested against the following year of pricing data.
+For comparison the model's returns were compared to a simple buy-and-hold strategy as well as the returns that would have been made with perfect knowledge.
+Results were as follows:

 **Buy and hold**:
 Total Return: 654.82%
 Daily Sharpe: 1.03
 Avg.
 Up Month: 30.76%
 Avg.
 Down Month: -12.72%

- "Perfect" predictions:

- Model
+**"Perfect" predictions**:
+Total Return: 105033.3%
+Daily Sharpe: 3.48
+Avg.
+Up Month: 25.34%
+Avg.
+Down Month: -0.47%

+**Model**:
+Total Return: 9084.38%
+Daily Sharpe: 2.43
+Avg.
+Up Month: 24.21%
+Avg.
+Down Month: -5.86%

+###**Conclusion**